-BTP 461

-SIGNAL TRANSDUCTION
+BTP 461 SIGNAL TRANSDUCTION

-- CO 1. get hands on exposure to skills in handling cells and tissues - CO 2. learn advanced techniques in cell biology - CO 3. evolve experiments to understand cross talk between cells - CO 4. unravel the cell cycle using suitable examples
+- CO 1.
+Have hands on exposure to skills in handling cells and tissues - CO 2.
+Perform advanced techniques in cell biology - CO 3.
+Evolve experiments to understand cross talk between cells - CO 4.
+Unravel the cell cycle using suitable examples

-Immunocytochemistry Western Blotting Cell cycle in fission yeast Cell cycle in budding yeast Cell cycle arrest studies in mitosis
+Immunocytochemistry Western Blotting

+Cell cycle in fission yeast

+Cell cycle in budding yeast

+Cell cycle arrest studies in mitosis

-BTE 463 BIOLOGICAL APPLICATIONS IN DAILY LIFE (OPEN ELECTIVE) Hours: 40
+BTE 462 BIOTECHNOLOGY IN DAILY LIFE (OPEN ELECTIVE) Hours: 40

-- CO 1. understand microbial diversity and microflora associated with humans and animals, interaction between microbes, plants and animals and design procedures for the production of various industrially important compounds. - CO 2. demonstrate genetic manipulation of plants for the production of elite plants with superior traits such as insect resistance, improved nutrient content etc. and apply plant tissue culture methods for the propagation of plants - CO 3. compare the interaction of microbes with plants based on benefits and harmful effects, and application of microflora in the improvement of environment. - CO 4. differentiate the techniques involved in the animal biotechnology for production of superior livestock, uses of assisted reproductive techniques for preservation and propagation of superior germplasm, genetically modified organisms, uses in therapy, cloning etc.
+- CO 1.
+Understand microbial diversity and microflora associated with humans and animals, interaction between microbes, plants and animals and design procedures for the production of various industrially important compounds. - CO 2.
+Comprehend genetic manipulation of plants for the production of elite plants with superior traits such as insect resistance, improved nutrient content etc. and apply plant tissue culture methods for the propagation of plants - CO 3.
+Compare the interaction of microbes with plants based on benefits and harmful effects, and application of microflora in the improvement of environment. - CO 4.
+Differentiate the techniques involved in the animal biotechnology for production of superior livestock, uses of assisted reproductive techniques for preservation and propagation of superior germplasm, genetically modified organisms, uses in therapy, cloning etc.